-The city has an area of more than 95 square miles and was established in the first century, more than 2,022 years ago.
+The city has an area of more than 95 square miles and was established in the first century, almost two thousand years ago, c.
+69-79 AD.
 One fun fact about Frankfurt is that it is known as a business city and has an exceptionally high standard of living.

 6. Stuttgart – 625,000

 Stuttgart is located in Baden-Württemberg state in the southwestern parts of Germany.
 It has a population of more than 625,000, ranking it as the sixth most populated in the country.
 Stuttgart was established in 950 AD and is responsible for many advancements in the automobile world.